-Bedding dips at the site were mostly <30°, except in Lithostratigraphic Unit IV and Subunit IIIa, where they reached up to 70°.
-Sand dikes, faults, and sediment-filled veins were also common Unit IV and Subunit IIIa.
+Bedding dips at the site are mostly <30°, except in Unit IV and Subunit IIIa, where they reach up to 70°.
+Sand dikes, faults, and sediment-filled veins are also common in Unit IV and Subunit IIIa.

-Calcareous nannofossils and planktonic foraminifers provided good resolution in the Holocene through Upper Pliocene sediments at Site U1599; however, significant reworking within the lower section required the use of first occurrence datums for primary age control.
-Ages provided by benthic foraminifers were also consistent with those of planktonic foraminifers and calcareous nannofossils.
+Calcareous nannofossils and planktonic foraminifera provide good resolution in the Holocene through Upper Pliocene sediments at Site U1599.
+Ages provided by benthic foraminifera are also consistent with those of planktonic foraminifera and calcareous nannofossils.
 Ten nannofossil biostratigraphic datum planes and two calcareous nannofossil zones were recognized, representing a discontinuous Pleistocene-Miocene sedimentary sequence.
-Lithostratigraphic Unit IV was assigned to the Non-Distinctive Zone (Miocene?) or older due to the absence of normal marine planktonic foraminiferal assemblages, and where present, faunas were dwarfed and exhibited very poor preservation.
-The microfossil component within this section was primarily composed of rare, moderately preserved Ostracoda.
-There was a significant quantity of carbonaceous plant matter and charcoal present within this interval.
+Unit IV was assigned to the Non-Distinctive Zone (Miocene?) or older due to the absence of normal marine planktonic foraminiferal assemblages and, where present, faunas are dwarfed and exhibit very poor preservation.
+The microfossil component within this section is primarily composed of rare, moderately preserved Ostracoda.
+There is a significant quantity of carbonaceous plant matter and charcoal present within this interval.